nguyenlan13/shelf_development/notes.md

-user has many posts
-comments belongs to a user
-rating belongs to a user
-post has many comments
-fave_quotes belong to a user

 book
--has many discussions through a user
+-has many comments through a user
 -has many ratings through a user
--has many fave quotes through a user
+-has many fave_quotes through a user
 -belongs to an author

 podcast
--has many discussions through a user
+-has many comments through a user
 -has many ratings through a user
--has many fave quotes through a user
+-has many fave_quotes through a user
 -belongs to an author

 article
--has many discussions through a user
+-has many comments through a user
 -has many ratings through a user
--has many fave quotes through a user
+-has many fave_quotes through a user
 -belongs to an author

 author